questdb/questdb.io/blog/2020-10-20-authentication-for-influx-line-protocol.md

 [InfluxDB line protocol](/docs/reference/api/influxdb) is popular because it is a simple text based format, you simply open a socket and send data points line by line.
 Implementation is easy because encoding is trivial and there is no response to parse.
 The protocol can be used over UDP or TCP with minimal overhead.

-This is all great as long as your end point can not be accessed by unauthorised actors that could send junk to your database.
+This is all great as long as your endpoint can not be accessed by unauthorised actors that could send junk to your database.
 If your endpoint is public, then you could secure it by encapsulating it in a secure transport layer such as [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), adding complexity to your infrastructure that needs to be managed.
 This is something we sought to avoid.
 Our goals when implementing authentication were:

 * Use a secure, future proof, authentication method.
 * Minimise protocol complexity and transport overhead.